 it is our sentiments that build the necessary home.”

-We left off in the last blog where I was querying Mama about her past, present, parents … and the perils of polygamy:
+We left off where I was querying Mama about her past, present, parents … and the perils of polygamy:

 Actually, what happened is, while Grandpa Dayer was away on one of his long trips painting houses in the United States, Aunt Onie fell for and had an affair with a handsome and charming young Mexican man.
 When she became pregnant with his child, her affair was discovered.
 So Grandpa “put her aside.”

 But, personally, I don’t blame Aunt Onie for being attracted to another man: She was around thirty years old.
 Her fifty-year-old husband was gone much of the time.
 And when home, Onie had to share him with Grandmother Maud (thirteen years Onie’s senior), and a household full of children and chores … plus all the jobs her husband had to do around home, yard, and town.

 But even if none of that mattered, it’s hard to resist temptation when you’re young, attractive, lonely, lovelorn, forlorn … and your husband is generally off sowin’ his wild “corn”/oats.
 And what’s worse, when he is home, sex is only for having children:

 [Grandpa Believed and held to the Mormon fundamentalist doctrine that once the wife was pregnant (and also while she was nursing) he was to leave her alone and have no sex with her!]